£

 Clinical trials are happening in the UK to test new drugs

 Clinical trials are key to improving treatment for AML.
-Current trials are looking at new drugs, which may be better than existing treatments.
+Current trials are looking at new combinations of drugs, which may be better than existing treatments.
 We can help you find out if there are any clinical trials you might be eligible for, through our Clinical Trials Support Service.

 Research continues to improve understanding and treatment of AML